el-moudni-hicham/genetic-algorithm-java/README.md

 # Genetic Algorithm with SMA

-An agent for each chromosome

 [Link to project](https://github.com/el-moudni-hicham/genetic-algorithm-java/tree/master/src/ma/enset/sma)

+In this approch we use an agent for each chromosome.

 ### Project Structure